“The hay’s in the barn!” Distance runners say the funniest things.

 What does it even mean?

-When a runner says that the hay is in the barn, they’re referring to the fact that at a certain point you can’t gain any more fitness before a race.
-It’s time to taper.
+When a runner says that ‘the hay is in the barn’, they’re referring to the fact that at a certain point you can’t gain any more fitness before a race.
+It’s time to figure out how to taper for a marathon or whatever race you’re training for.

 The reduction in training at the end of a season to maximize performance is what we mean by tapering.